Fitness Volt

 Fact Checked

-This article was written by one of our qualified writers, and fact-checked by our experts.
-The numbers in parentheses (e.g. 1, 2, 3, etc.) throughout the article, are reference links to peer-reviewed studies.
+This article was written by one of our team of experienced writers, and fact-checked by our experts or our editors.
+The numbers in parentheses (e.g., 1, 2, 3, etc.) throughout the article are reference links to peer-reviewed studies.

-Our team of experts include a board-certified physician, nutritionists, dietitians, certified personal trainers, strength training experts, and exercise specialists.
+Our team of experts includes a board-certified physician, nutritionists, dietitians, certified personal trainers, strength training experts, and exercise specialists.

 Read Our Editorial Process

-Calories Burned Biking Calculator
+Calories Burned Biking Calculator [BEST]

-How many calories does biking / cycling burn?
+how many calories does biking burn?

-Written by Matthew Magnante
+Written by Matthew Magnante, ACE

 Weight in Pound